Closing the Loop: MediaGuard + FraudSensor

 Prediction Timeout is an integer with possible values between 0 and 4.
 For each ad impression you serve, you must configure the Prediction Timeout tag parameter to match the value that describes how MediaGuard interacted with the impression's corresponding bid request:

-) Timeout: You sent the impression's corresponding bid request to MediaGuard, but MediaGuard timed out before it could respond. - (
+• (1) Timeout: You sent the impression's corresponding bid request to MediaGuard, but MediaGuard timed out without responding.

-) Error: You sent the impression's corresponding bid request to MediaGuard, but MediaGuard responded with an error. - (
+• (2) Error response: You sent the impression's corresponding bid request to MediaGuard, but MediaGuard responded with an error.

-) Success: You sent the impression's corresponding bid request to MediaGuard and MediaGuard successfully returned an IVT prediction.
-(Note that the IVT decision itself is irrelevant; both a successfulIVT=true
+• (3) Successful response: You sent the impression's corresponding bid request to MediaGuard, and MediaGuard successfully returned an IVT prediction.